MSAM - From Molecules to Cells

 TBA

-Session 6: From Quantum to ML (Chair: Yuji Sugita)
+Session 6: From Quantum to ML (Chair: Yuko Okamoto)

 This talk presents AI-driven multiscale modeling tools for drug discovery and enzyme design.
 We introduce end-state alchemical reservoirs and generalized restraint methods for absolute binding free energy calculations, and a Quantum Deep-learning Potential Interaction (QDπ) force field for drug-like molecules that can be applied for bespoke force field generation and indirect “book-ending” alchemical simulations.
 We further describe a computational enzymology framework that integrates enhanced sampling, free energy methods, and hybrid quantum/ML potentials to investigate enzymatic catalysis.
 A key development is the Flexible Inner Region Ensemble Separator (FIRES), a multi-component, multi-site approach for maintaining spatial separation between QM solute, QM solvent, and MM solvent regions.
 These tools enable detailed simulations of catalytic pathways and reveal design principles in natural and engineered nucleic acid enzymes.